BruggerA1/toDoList/README.md

 # TO DO

++ Delete item/project functionality
-+ Re-eval index/UI/etc
++ storage
-+ Refine objects
++ CSS